 It's likely you’ll have a complete physical, even if only one part of your body hurts.
 They’ll ask you lots of questions about what is going on in your life, everything from your diet, to your family life, to your sleep habits.
 They’ll learn about any changes that may affect your overall health.

 The key belief is that this holistic approach will help uncover and address everything that could be contributing to your symptoms.
 The hope is that this will foster the body’s natural ability to heal itself and remain healthy.

 Techniques DOs Use

 One method often used by DOs is called osteopathic manipulative treatment (OMT).
-Your doctor will use his hands to move your muscles and joints with stretching, gentle pressure, and resistance.
+Your doctor will use their hands to move your muscles and joints with stretching, gentle pressure, and resistance.

-He’ll look for areas that hurt to help him diagnose problems.
+They’ll look for areas that hurt to help them diagnose problems.
 This "healing touch" can also help prevent problems and make you feel better right away.
 Some find that this natural treatment helps in place of drugs or surgery for some conditions.

 The osteopathic belief is that OMT improves circulation, which may help trigger the body’s power to heal.

 Some DOs use OMT to treat many types of illness and pain.
 It's often used to treat muscle pain, but it can be used to help treat a wide range of health problems, including: